noelex/RabbitRPC/samples/Counter/README.md

 This time we use `RabbitServiceAttribute` and `ActionAttribute` to customize the name of the service and actions.
 This may be helpful when you have multiple overloads of the a method in the service contract.

 ## Implementing the Service
 The idea of the `CounterService` is that the service holds a counter start from 0.
 When `IncrementAsync` is called, the service increments the counter by 1.
-Similarily, the service  decrements the counter by 1 when `DecrementAsync`.
+Similarily, the service  decrements the counter by 1 when `DecrementAsync` is called.
 Clients and inspect current value of the counter by calling `GetCounterAsync` without modifying the counter.

 The problem is that **all services hosted by RabbitRPC are stateless**.
 A service instance is created for each request by default, member variables can't survive beyond the lifetime of a request.
 Also the service may be hosted in different processes or even different computers, which makes it hard to share states across service replicas.